UoB-COMSM0166/2025-group-30/README.md

   <tr>
     <td>Hardcore Player</td>
     <td>Character Progression</td>
-    <td>As a hardcore player, I want to upgrade my character’s equipment so that I can compete at higher difficulty levels.</td>
+    <td>As a hardcore player, I want to upgrade my character's equipment so that I can compete at higher difficulty levels.</td>
     <td>Characters should be able to purchase gear using in-game currency or rewards, enhancing their abilities.</td>
   </tr>
   <tr>